Generate the token and apply it to your content

 Step 3: Ensure query string name disambiguation

-Ensure that your content URLs do not use the query string names "hdntl" and "hdnts."
+Ensure that your content URLs don't use the values "hdntl" and "hdnts" in any other query strings.
 We use these names with Token Authentication.